wso2/docs-is/en/docs/guides/adaptive-auth/adaptive-auth-with-function-lib-sample.md

     // null/empty value will redirect to the default error page var errorPage = '';

-    // Additional query params to be added to the above url.
+    // Additional query params to be added to the above URL.
     // Hint: Use i18n keys for error messages

     var errorPageParameters = {